amoradi/me_static_site/content/notes/introduction_to_statistics_and_probability.md

 Guildine: Generally, there should be between 5 classes (for smaller data sets) and 200 classes (for larger data sets).

 Each class has a **lower class limit**, which is the least number that can belong to the classs, and an **upper class limit**, which is the greatest number that can belong to the class.
 The average of the upper class limit and lower class limit is called the **class midpoint**.
-The **class width** is the **difference between two consecturive lower class limits**, and **should be the same for all classes**.
+The **class width** is the **difference between two consectutive lower class limits**, and **should be the same for all classes**.

 Usually, introductory statistics textbooks only address the above terms when dealing with continuous data.

+Class boundaries (**lower and upper class boundaries**) coincide with the midpoints found by averaging each upper class limit with its right neighboring lower class limit.
+They are the endpoints of touching intervals.
+Typically, adding and substracting .5, .05, or .005 from the upper/lower class limits repsectively will do the trick.

+For example classes, 2-4, 5-7, 8-10.
+Have lower class boundaries of 1.5, 4.5, 7.5 and upper class boundaries of, 4.5, 7.5, 10.5.

+Limits = inclusive
+Boundaries = exclusive

+**Class frequency** is the number of observations that fall into that class.
+**Relative class frequency** is the proportion of observations that fall into that classs.

+A **relative frequency distribution** is a table that lists each category of data and shows the proportion of observations in each category.

+A **histogram** is similar to a bar graph, execpt that the rectangles in histograms touch, while the bars in bar graphs do not touch.
+When the vertical scale measures the frequencies of the classes, we have a **frequency histogram**.
+When the vertical scale measures the relative frequencies of the classes, we have a **relative frequency historgram**.

+## 2.3 Additional Displays of Quantitative Data

+The **cumulative frequency** of a class is the sum of the frequency of that class and the frequencies of all previous classes.

+The **cumulative relative frequency** of a class is the sum of the relative frequency of that class and the relative frequencies of all previous classes.

 ### Citation
 westcottcourses.com